 Additionally, reporting will help ensure that you have access to any needed resources and supportive measures, even if you decide not to pursue a formal complaint.

 How can the Title IX Office help me if I do not want to proceed with a formal complaint?

-The Title IX Coordinator can assist you even if you choose not to file a formal complaint.
-The Title IX Coordinator can arrange supportive measures such as academic flexibility, changes to residence, and other steps designed to preserve your access to University programs and activities.
+The Title IX Coordinator can arrange supportive measures such as academic adjustments, changes to residence, no contact directives, and other steps designed to preserve your access to University programs and activities.

 Will the University tell my parents or guardians about my report?